lynnlilu/lynnlilu.github.io/_pages/about.md

 His research interest is on mobile and ubiquitous computing, cyber security and privacy.
 The main work is to adopt signal processing and machine learning techniques in mobile network and applications.

+---
+excerpt: "News"
+---
+\[Feb., 2019\] Our work on 'Lip Reading-based User authentication through Acoustic Sensing on Smartphones' has been reported by [IEEE Spectrum]{https://spectrum.ieee.org/tech-talk/consumer-electronics/gadgets/this-new-approach-for-user-identification-allows-phones-to-read-your-lips}.
+\[Nov.
+2018\] I received the National Scholarship for Doctoral Student (30,000 RMB).
+Thanks to Prof. Jiadi Yu for his guidance and efforts.